DorianCzDev/useGuitar/README.md

 If you want to know more about a specific project, scroll ⬇️.

-* [useGuitar-api](https://github.com/DorianCzDev/useGuitar-api) is back-end server based on express.js for `useGuitarPanel`
+- [useGuitar-api](https://github.com/DorianCzDev/useGuitar-api) is back-end server based on express.js for `useGuitarPanel`
-* [useGuiratPanel](https://github.com/DorianCzDev/useGuitarPanel) is front-end react app for employees where they can add/remove/edit stuff
+- [DEMO](https://use-guitar-panel.vercel.app/) [useGuiratPanel](https://github.com/DorianCzDev/useGuitarPanel) is front-end react app for employees where they can add/remove/edit stuff
-* [useGuitar](https://github.com/DorianCzDev/useGuitar) is full-stack next.js app where customer can order stuff
+- [DEMO](https://use-guitar.vercel.app/) [useGuitar](https://github.com/DorianCzDev/useGuitar) is full-stack next.js app where customer can order stuff
+- [DOCS](https://documenter.getpostman.com/view/33345435/2sAXqv4g9Y) [useGuitarApiNest](https://github.com/DorianCzDev/useGuitarApiNest) is back-end server based on NestJS with PostgreSQL database
+- [DEMO](https://use-guitar-panel-nest.vercel.app/) [useGuitarPanelNest](https://github.com/DorianCzDev/useGuitarPanelNest) is front-end react app for employees where they can add/remove/edit stuff with NestJS backend

 ## `useGuitar` Tech Stack

 **Client:** `Typescript`, `Next.js`